Teens with ASD: Life Skills

 The future depends on what we do in the present. - Mahatma Gandhi

-I asked parents of older teens and adults (link below) what advice they had for parents of tweens and one resounding concern kept coming back: “Academics are nice, but if your kid can’t function in the real world, he’s in trouble, so teach life skills.”
+I asked parents of older teens and adults (link below) what advice they had for parents of tweens and one resounding concern kept coming back - "academics are nice but if your kid can't function in the real world, he's in trouble, so teach them life skills."

 Why are life skills so important?

-- Self-esteem: Self-esteem comes from achievement and ability.
-Teens who can do things to help themselves are more empowered and happier.
-Self-reliant people don’t have to wait for others to do for them, and they can choose to do things their way.
+- Self-esteem - Self-esteem comes from achievement and ability.
+If your child can do things to help themselves, they are empowered and happier.
+Self-reliance makes people the "master of their destiny' because they don't always have to wait around for others to do for them and they can choose to do things their way.

-- Independence: Greater independence leads to more living and work options, beyond a maximum-care facility.
-The more skills teens develop, the more options they have for housing and work.
-For example, if your teen isn't toilet trained and can't do basic self-care, there will only be one type of housing he can go into.
+- Independence - Not having to depend on someone for everything will open the child's world up to more independence and they will have more living and work options to choose from, rather than being locked up in a maximum care facility.
+The more skills they have, the more options they have for housing and work.
+For example, if your child isn't toilet trained and can't do basic self-care, there will only be one type of housing he can go into.
 There is no guarantee that placement would be good, but you'd be left with no other options.

-- Self-advocacy: Teens who can care for themselves and communicate needs and preferences can also have a larger say in their own lives.
-Creating and accomplishing dreams is something all people strive for, regardless of disability.
+- Self-advocacy - when children can care for themselves and perform decision making tasks, they can have a larger say in their own lives and making informed choices to be successful in creating and accomplishing their own dreams.
+Being empowered to set your course for the future is something all people strive for, regardless of disability.

-- Self-regulation: Learning to manage stress, anxiety and feelings is a very important life skill and will help your teen to cope with the rigors of daily life.
+- Self-Regulation - Learning to manage stress, anxiety and feelings is a very important life skill and will help your child be able to cope with the rigors of daily life.

-Basic living skills are laundry, cooking, cleaning, getting dressed, shaving, personal hygiene, shopping, ordering at a restaurant, paying bills, working, taking vitamins or pills, making healthy choices, exercise, self-advocacy, navigating the community, and making and keeping friends.
-Some life skills overlap with social skills, and both are necessary to live a safe, fulfilling life.
+Basic living skills are laundry, cooking, cleaning, getting dressed, shaving, personal hygiene, shopping, ordering at a restaurant, paying bills, working, taking vitamins or pills, making healthy choices, exercise, advocating for themselves, navigating their community, and making and keeping friends.
+Some life skills overlap with social skills of course and both are necessary to live a safe, fulfilling life.

 How can you know what your child needs to learn?
 Assessments like the ABLLS and VB-MAPP can be used to find out where your child's strengths and weaknesses lie and show you what skills need to be taught to fill in the gaps.